Education in the Netherlands

 The Netherlands is committed to choice in education, and you'll find a range of schools to choose from when considering your child(ren)'s education in the Netherlands.

 Compulsory education under Dutch law applies to children of all nationalities from 5 to 18 years who are residing in the Netherlands.
-Children are leerplichtig (under a learning obligation or leerplicht) at five years old for 12 years full-time education, and one or two years part-time (until the attainment of a diploma).
+Children are leerplichtig (under a learning obligation or leerplicht) at five years old for 12 years of full-time education, and one or two years part-time (until the attainment of a diploma).
 In the Pisa/OECD (2012) international rankings for 15-year-olds in 65 economies, the Netherlands was ‘above average’ for mathematics (10th), and ranked 15th for reading and science.

-The school system is, however, quite unusual.
+The school system is, however, quite unique.

 Choosing a school

-Local or international school
+Local or international school?

 Your finances, location, nationality, the age of your children, and how long you are likely to stay in the Netherlands are the main factors you should consider when selecting a school.